Heallreaf is an Old English word meaning a tapestry hung in a public place. It is pronounced 'hair-ll-reff'.

 The exhibitions were first started in 2015 by Margaret Jones and Margaret still does most of the organisation although after the 2019 exhibition a small team of helpers gathered around to help out.

 The concept was born in 2014 in a boardroom of the Queen Elizabeth Scholarship Trust where Margaret attended an interview when applying for a QEST Scholarship.

 She was hugely honoured to receive the scholarship and the rest is history.
 The idea blossomed and the first exhibition was in August 2015, a small affair at West Dean College (in West Sussex UK) in the building that had been the full time students studios.
 Work arrived from as far a field as Australia and New Zealand but at that time it was all small format, no bigger than 50cm x 50cm.

 Heallreaf 2 in 2017 expanded slightly and the size was increased to 100cm x 100cm and a second venue was found at The Brick Lane Gallery, London as well as West Dean.

 Heallreaf 3 came along and by 2019 it had expanded again and the maximum size was 200cm x 200cm but this proved difficult to get gallery space.
 We ended up at Surface Gallery in Nottingham and Espacio Gallery in London, West Dean no-longer having a useable gallery space.

-Technically Heallreaf 4 should be happening in 2021 but even before the Covid lockdowns Margaret had decided to take a year out, Heallreaf 4 will be in 2022 and currently Farfield Mill in Cumbria is booked from 19th May - 6th July, we are still looking for a second venue.
+Technically Heallreaf 4 should be happening in 2021 but even before the Covid lockdowns Margaret had decided to take a year out, Heallreaf 4 will be in 2022 and currently Farfield Mill in Cumbria is booked from 19th May - 6th July.
+We hope to get dates for September 2022 at the Oxmarket Gallery in Chichester.